hubmapconsortium/documentation/docs/Publications/index.md

 ### 3.1 Vignettes
 Vignettes are optional features specified using Markdown files named "description.md." <br />
+Vignettes can be used to link to external websites or resources and embed interactive visualizations using Vitessce.
 You can share additional documentation, links to external resources, or one or more visualizations of key datasets in the form of “vignettes”. <br />
 “Vignettes” will be automatically embedded in the page for your publication.